Sick Leave Accumulation

 If claim is denied

-If your short or long term disability claim application is denied by the University’s external disability provider, you will have a couple of options:
+If your sick leave/short-term or long-term disability claim application is denied by the University’s external disability provider, you will have a couple of options:

 - Appeal the decision – you will be provided a letter from the external disability provider with information on how to appeal, and what information would be considered in an appeal.
 There are important timelines for submitting an appeal, outlined in the letter.

 - Return to work – return to work upon denial.
 Please consult with your department should you have any medical restrictions or limitations that need to be accommodated.

 - Request an unpaid leave – consult with your department if a personal leave of absence is needed.
 Approval is subject to the discretion of your department.
 You may choose to appeal the denial of your claim during this time as well.